 Javier Robelo is a multidisciplinary visual artist from Managua, Nicaragua.
-He holds a BA with Honors in Art History and Studio Art from Williams College.
+He holds a BA in Art History and Studio Art from Williams College and is currently pursuing an MFA in Studio Art from the University of Texas at Austin.
 Javier's art practice provides a space for his imagination and lived experiences to intertwine.
 He creates an expansive visual world that transforms everyday happenings and autobiographical material into folklore.
 His work is inhabited by fantastical characters and strange monsters that serve as a tool to record that which otherwise goes unrecorded: affects, memories, and personal mythologies.
 Through this imaginative practice, he documents the deeply personal nature of memory and all of its earnest inaccuracies.

 Misprints from Nowhere

 Linocut on paper installed on wall

 Cabinet of Curiosities